Western Seminary Sacramento Campus

 Sacramento Campus Facilities

 The Sacramento Campus is well-equipped for an excellent learning experience.
-Housed on a large church campus, it offers three classrooms, staff and faculty offices, a student lounge, as well as the largest theological library in the Northern California region.
+Housed on a large church campus, it offers three classrooms, staff and faculty offices, a student lounge, as well as robust on-site library collection.

 In 2014 Western Seminary formed the Corban University/Western Seminary Library System with a highly regarded regional university headquartered in Salem, Oregon.
 The joint online library collection dramatically exceeds the previous holdings of either institution.
 Dr. Robert Krupp has become the Director of Libraries at both institutions.
 In addition to the print resources of the seminary and its consortia partners, faculty and students have access to a growing collection of 150,000 e-books and the full text of 15,000 journals.

 This and all other Western Seminary campuses are non-residential, as we serve part-time and full-time students who wish to engage in seminary training without relocating.
 Students at the Sacramento campus may live near campus, but others come from homes and ministry contexts in the San Joaquin Valley and beyond -- as you can see in the map below.